Human trafficking in India: Protection in 2010

 India's efforts to protect victims of trafficking vary from state to state, but remain inadequate in many places.
 Victims of bonded labour are entitled to ₹ 10,000 (US $185) from the central government for rehabilitation, but this programme is unevenly executed across the country.
 Government authorities do not proactively identify and rescue bonded labourers, so few victims receive this assistance.
 Although children trafficked for forced labour may be housed in government shelters and are entitled to₹ 20,000 ($370), the quality of many of these homes remains poor and the disbursement of rehabilitation funds is sporadic.

 Some states provide services to victims of bonded labour, but non-governmental organisations provide the majority of protection services to these victims.
 The central government does not provide protection services to Indian victims trafficked abroad for forced labour or commercial sexual exploitation.
 Indian diplomatic missions in destination countries may offer temporary shelter to nationals who have been trafficked; once repatriated, however, neither the central government nor most state governments offer any medical, psychological, legal, or reintegration assistance for these victims.

 Section 8 of the ITPA permits the arrest of women in prostitution.
-Although statistics on arrests under Section 8 are not kept, the government and some NGOs report that, through sensitisation and training, police officers no longer use this provision of the law; it is unclear whether arrests of women in prostitution under Section 8 have actually decreased.
+Although statistics on arrests under Section 8 are not kept, the government and some NGOs report that, through sensitization and training, police officers no longer use this provision of the law; it is unclear whether arrests of women in prostitution under Section 8 have actually decreased.
 Because most law enforcement authorities lack formal procedures to identify trafficking victims among women arrested for prostitution; some victims may be arrested and punished for acts committed as a result of being trafficked.

 Some foreign victims trafficked to India are not subject to removal.
 Those who are subject to removal are not offered legal alternatives to removal to countries in which they may face hardship or retribution.
 NGOs report that some Bengali victims of commercial sexual exploitation are pushed back across the border without protection services.
 The government also does not repatriate Nepali victims; NGOs primarily perform this function.
 Many victims decline to testify against their traffickers due to the length of proceedings and fear of retribution by traffickers.

 The Ministry of Labour and Employment displays full-page advertisements against child labour in national newspapers at periodic intervals.
 The government has also instituted pre-departure information sessions for domestic workers migrating abroad on the risks of exploitation.
 These measures include distinguishing between 'Emigration Check Required' (ECR) and 'Emigration Check Not Required' (ECNR) passports.
 ECR passport holders must prove to government authorities that they shall not be exploited when travelling abroad, if they wish to travel.
 Many Indian workers pay large sums of money to agents who facilitate their emigration outside the official channels and willingly emigrate despite the risks, drawn by the hope of higher salaries abroad.
 Therefore, a dream of better future often lures the people abroad and hence trafficking cannot entirely be prevented.